Joint replacement 2025 – Between innovation and reliability

 Suitable for younger, active patients.

-6.2 Dual mobility prostheses
+6.2 Dual-mobility prostheses

-Additional stability thanks to dual sliding surfaces.
+Additional stability through dual sliding surfaces.

 Reduces the risk of dislocations.